Lyall-A/Yet-Another-Proxy/README.md

 * `node .` to start or `node . --help` for a list of optional arguments

 ## Notes
+* If using Cloudflare, there is an issue with caching that can cause the response to be from a completely different service or path

+* Cloudflare caching is not recommended but if using, add a cache rule that bypasses any requests containing the `YAP-Username` or `YAP-Password` cookie

 * I've found many bugs with [Bun](https://bun.sh/) relating to the HTTP and Net modules, but Bun will *probably* work (`bun .`)

 ## TODO's